 INSPIRATION: Find focus with the Festival of Community Directors

-Australia's first-ever year-long celebration of community governance, the 2019 Festival of Community Directors, has just been launched, and the program is jam-packed with inspirational, informative and celebratory events.
-Find out more.
+Australia's first-ever year-long celebration of community governance, the 2019 Festival of Community Directors, is jam-packed with inspirational, informative and celebratory events.
+Download the program.

 PAT'S TIPS: Seeing the big picture crucial to your survival

 ICDA's executive director and head of training, Patrick Moriarty, has seen the best and worst of not-for-profit governance.
 Here are his thoughts on the challenges facing the sector this year.
 Plus: Watch his video now.

 Australia's first giving platform GiveNow has been appointed as a regional leader for the global #GivingTuesday movement, just days before the fundraising service hits a $100-million milestone.

 AGONY UNCLE: Paws for thought before blowing the whistle